orange-lang/orange-docs/language/functions/functions.md

 4. A function can have a return statement at any point, which can return an expression.
 5. A function can provide a return type.
 It is optional as the return type is induced from the return statements.

-The arguments for a function can just be a variable name.
-If this is the case, generics are employed.
-Otherwise, if you provide an argument with a type, then the function is not generic and the types of the parameters will not change.
+The arguments for a function require a type, but `var` can be used as a type to indicate a generic function.

 Calling a function is very easy:

     _functionName_ ( _argList_ )